mertakdemir/OdevoTest/README.md

 # Cypress Test Automation Guide

 1. *Prerequisites*
-   - First of all, you must have Node.js installed on your computer to be able to test on Cypress.
+   - First of all, you must have Node.js (version 12 or later) installed on your computer to be able to test on Cypress.

 2. *Installation Steps*
    - I automated this test in Cypress.
 To install it: